+Guidance Note: Since AG 43 references the reserve requirements of VM-21, any contracts within the scope of AG 43 are considered to be valued under VM-21 and should be documented as such within this PBR Actuarial Report.

-Summary – A summary of the critical elements of all sub-reports of the Life PBR Actuarial Report as detailed in Section 3.C.
-In particular, this summary shall include:
+C. Life Summary – The PBR Actuarial Report shall contain a Life Summary of the critical elements of all sub-reports of the Life Report as detailed in Section 3.D.
+In particular, this Life Summary shall include:

-a.
-Materiality – A description of the rationale for determining whether a decision, information, assumption, risk or other element of a principle-based valuation has a material impact on the modeled reserve.
-Such rationale could include criteria such as a percentage of reserves, a percentage of surplus and/or a specific monetary value, as appropriate.
+1. Materiality – A description of the rationale for determining whether a decision, information, assumption, risk, or other element of a principle-based valuation under VM-20 has a material impact on the modeled reserve.
+Such rationale could include criteria such as a percentage of reserves, a percentage of surplus, and/or a specific monetary value, as appropriate.

-b.
-Material Risks – A summary of the material risks within the principle-based valuation subject to close monitoring by the board, the company, the qualified actuary or any state insurance regulators in jurisdictions in which the company is licensed.
+2. Material Risks – A summary of the material risks within the principle-based valuation under VM-20 subject to close monitoring by the board, the company, the qualified actuary, or any regulators in jurisdictions in which the company is licensed.
 Include any significant information required to be provided to the board pursuant to VM-G, such as elements materially inconsistent with the company’s overall risk assessment processes.

-c.
-Changes in Reserve Amounts – A description of any material changes in reserve amounts from the prior year and an explanation for the changes.
+3. Changes in Reserve Amounts – A description of any material changes in reserve amounts from the prior year and an explanation for the changes.

-d.
-Changes in Methods – A description of any significant changes from the prior year in the methods used to model cash flows or other risks, or used to determine assumptions and margins, and the rationale for the changes.
+4. Changes in Methods – A description of any significant changes from the prior year in the methods used to model cash flows or other risks, or used to determine assumptions and margins, and the rationale for the changes.

-e.
-Assets and Risk Management – A brief description of the asset portfolio, and the approach used to model risk management strategies, such as hedging, and other derivative programs, including a description of any clearly defined hedging strategies.
+5. Assets and Risk Management – A brief description of the asset portfolio, and the approach used to model risk management strategies, such as hedging and other derivative programs, including a description of any clearly defined hedging strategies.

-f.
-Consistency Between Sub-Reports – A brief description of any material differences in methods, assumptions or risk management practices between groups of policies or contracts covered in separate sub-reports, to the extent that they are not explained by variations in product features, and the rationale for such differences.
+6. Consistency between Life Sub-Reports – A brief description of any material differences in methods, assumptions, or risk management practices between groups of policies covered in separate Life sub-reports, to the extent that they are not explained by variations in product features, and the rationale for such differences.

-4. Closing Section – A closing section with the signature, credentials, title, telephone number and email address of the qualified actuary (or qualified actuaries) responsible for the executive summary, the company name and address, and the date signed.
+7. Closing Section – A closing section with the signature, credentials, title, telephone number and e-mail address of the qualified actuary (or qualified actuaries) responsible for the Life Summary, the company name and address, and the date signed.

-5. Supplement Part 1 – A copy of Part 1 of the VM-20 Reserves Supplement from the annual financial statement blank.
+8. Supplement Part 1 – A copy of Part 1 of the VM-20 Reserves Supplement from the annual statement blank.

-6. Supplement Part 2 – A copy of Part 2 of the VM-20 Reserves Supplement from the annual financial statement blank.
+9. Supplement Part 2 – A copy of Part 2 of the VM-20 Reserves Supplement from the annual statement blank.

-Life PBR Actuarial Report – This subsection establishes the PBR Actuarial Report requirements for individual life insurance policies subject to VM-20.
+D. Life Report – This subsection establishes the Life Report requirements for individual life insurance policies valued under VM-20.

-The company shall include in the Life PBR Actuarial Report and in any sub-report thereof:
+The company shall include in the Life Report and in any sub-report thereof:

 1. Assumptions and Margins – A summary of valuation assumptions and margins, including:

+a.
 Listing – A listing of the final prudent estimate assumptions and margins for the major risk factors and a description of any changes in anticipated experience assumptions or margins since the last PBR Actuarial Report.

+b.
 Methods – Description of the methods used to determine assumptions and margins, including the sources of experience and how changes in such experience are monitored.

+c.
 Other Considerations – Description of any considerations helpful in or necessary to understanding the rationale behind the development of assumptions and margins, even if such considerations are not explicitly mentioned in the Valuation Manual.

-2. Cash-Flow Models – The following information regarding the cash-flow model(s) used by the company in performing a principle-based valuation:
+2. Cash-Flow Models – The following information regarding the cash-flow model(s) used by the company in performing a principle-based valuation under VM-20: